 - Prepare.
-Stay ahead of stress by preparing for meetings or trips, scheduling your time better, and setting realistic goals for tasks both big and small.
+Stay ahead of stress by preparing for meetings or trips, scheduling your time better, writing to-do lists, and setting realistic goals for tasks both big and small.
 Stress mounts when you run out of time because something comes up that you didn't account for — build in time for traffic jams, for example.

 - Reach out.
 Make or renew connections with others.
 Surrounding yourself with supportive family, friends, co-workers, or clergy and spiritual leaders can have a positive effect on your mental well-being and your ability to cope with stress.
 Volunteer in your community.
 Keep in touch with people by calling, writing and being available to them.

 - Take up a hobby.
 When you engage in something enjoyable, it can soothe and calm your restless mind.
 Try reading, gardening, crafts, tinkering with electronics, fishing, carpentry, music — things that you don't get competitive or more stressed out about.
 Have a list of hobbies that you make time for during the week.

 - Relax.
 Physical activity, meditation, yoga, massage, deep breathing and other relaxation techniques can help you manage stress.
 It doesn't matter which relaxation technique you choose.
 What matters is refocusing your attention to something calming and increasing awareness of your body.
 Set aside time to relax and to unplug from your phone and other communication tools.